 Only change a diaper if it’s poopy

 If baby had enough poopy diapers during the day then the chances of a poopy diaper at night are slim (though they do happen).
 Some babies are prone to diaper rash so if you absolutely must change a diaper, use a warm wipe or washcloth and try to make it as quick as possible.

 But don’t try any fancy positions that might overstimulate baby unless they seem to be having a lot of trouble with gas.

 Immediately return baby to crib

-Don’t make a big deal out of night time wake ups, and if possible, try not to move baby out of their room.
+Don’t make a big deal out of night time wake ups.
+Try to make them as quick and quiet as possible and don’t take baby out of their room.